 Sam has worked on sustainability in numerous contexts including starting a farmer's market in rural India, recruiting restaurants to contribute their food waste to an organic fertilizer project in Mexico, and exploring the market landscape for wastewater reuse in Morocco.
 With professional experience in shipping and marketing, he is primarily concerned with customer acquisition and strategy development.
 In addition to recently completing graduate studies at UC Berkeley in Development Practice, Sam graduated with honors from Cornell University where he majored in Industrial and Labor Relations.

 Victor Hernández is a native of Tabasco and a biology student at la Universidad Juárez Autónoma de Tabasco (UJAT) majoring in the cultivation and production of aquatic organisms.
-Victor manages the production for Acarí, working with our fishermen everyday to process and package our fish.
+Victor manages operations at Acarí, managing our deliveries, supervising regulatory compliance and executing community workshops.

 Francisco Mendoza has been fishing the waters of Tabasco his whole life and has witnessed firsthand the damage caused by the devil fish.
 Francisco supervises the day-to-day operations at our processing facility and coordinates with fishermen from around the region to source our raw material.
 He brings excellent experience and community relations to Acarí.